Medical Device Clinical Trials: Regulatory Pathways & Study Types Explained

 What are the different stages and types of medical device clinical trials?

 Clinical trials may be carried out during both the premarket and postmarket phases of the device lifecycle.
+These device trials can support clinical development, regulatory submissions, post-market surveillance, and long-term evidence generation for medical devices.
 The graphic below includes the many different types of clinical activities, including clinical trials, medical device manufacturers may carry out during the pre-market and post-market phases.

 premarket and postmarket phases of the device lifecycle